 4. I’ll remember that I brought that zippered purse or travel bag for a reason and will always engage the zippers.

-These are our favorite anti-theft handbags which feature pickpocket prevention features.
+These are our favorite anti-theft handbags that have built-in pickpocket prevention features.

 5. I will use an anti-theft travel bag to hold all valuables including my phone, and never use my back pocket ever to hold anything I don’t want to lose.